 Quorum: 5 members

-Academy Councils are expected to both support and challenge the Principal and academy leadership in respect of the school improvement journey.
+- are expected to both support and challenge the Principal and academy leadership to secure the improvements set out in the Academy Improvement Plan (AIP)

 The specific duties of the Committee shall be: